 5. Roll the seasoned seaweed sheets up in the paper towel so that it soaks the excess oil.
 Leave aside.

-6. Heat a large pan (large enough to fit your seaweed sheet) with small flame.
+6. Heat a large pan (large enough to fit your seaweed sheet) with low heat.

 7. Place a sheet of seaweed sheet on the pan.
 Leave it for about 5 seconds until the bottom turn crispy and green.
 Flip the other side and leave it for 5 seconds.
 Remove from heat.
 Note: The 5 seconds is just a guideline.
 Adjust according to how hot your pan is.